Split Suburban Railway

-The Split Metro (Splitski metro) is a suburban railway network in Split, Croatia.
-The railway was opened on refurbished existing M604 tracks on December 10, 2006.
-It consists of one line serving seven stations, running from Split centre to Kaštel Stari.
-The second line between Split centre and Split-Kopilica opened in June 2019, and was discontinued in November 2019.
+The Split Metro (Splitski metro) is a suburban railway service in Split, Croatia.
+The service has been operating on the refurbished existing M604 line since December 10, 2006.
+It serves seven stations, running from Split centre to Kaštel Stari.
+Between June 2019 and November 2019 additional services operated between Split and Split-Kopilica.

 As of 2019, it is planned that new stations will be added along the tracks and the existing stops renovated.
 The line runs through two tunnels within the city centre of Split; within the longer of the two tunnels a metro-like station (Split-H.B.Z.) will be opened in 2021 to serve the city centre.
 The line is 17.8 km long while an average train ride lasts for 25 minutes.
 A link with Split Airport (in 2025) and further extension to Trogir is considered, with possible electrification in the long-term.

 History

 Most of the railway lines were completed in October 1877, as Split was connected to Siverić via Perković.
 When Split hosted the 1979 Mediterranean Games, an extensive suburban railway system was planned.
 The existing tracks from the suburbs to the main terminus train station in the harbor were laid underground.
 As a double-track electrified railway was planned, an underground station Split-H.B.Z. (with a 1,893 m tunnel) was built.
 A further section of the railway was covered in 1983.

-In 1991, Croatian war of independence broke out.
+In 1991, the Croatian war of independence broke out.
 The occupied territory severed the railway links between Split (and Dalmatia) and the rest of Croatia.
 Between February 1993 and October 1994, Croatian Railways, facing many idle trains and railway workers in Dalmatia, organized a short-lived and ill-fated Split suburban railway from Split to Kaštela.
 Local authorities did not support the project while the long-distance rolling stock proved to be unsuitable for suburban traffic.
 After the war's end in 1995 this project was abandoned.

 In December 2006, Croatian Railways reopened the line for suburban traffic, announcing plans to electrify the line and lay a second set of tracks, which still has not happened.
 Since 2007, CR has intended to refurbish and re-equip the Split railway tunnel and open the underground station Split-H.B.Z., and a contract was signed between CR and Split authorities, but in late 2015 the City of Split definitely withdrew from the project citing the lack of funds as the main reason.
-In 2011, Croatian Railways struck off one third - 7 daily departures from its timetable, amidst heavy protests and criticism.
+In 2011, HŽ Putnički prijevoz, the successor of the Croatian Railways' passenger transport division, struck off one third or 7 daily departures from its timetable, amidst heavy protests and criticism.